 You can do it!

 The Israel Ride is one of the largest sources of support for the Jewish Environmental Movement.
 Each rider has a fundraising minimum, but most end up raising much more than their target.
-Since the first Israel Ride in 2003, the Ride has raised almost $7.5m in support of the Arava Institute and Hazon.
+Since the first Israel Ride in 2003, the Ride has raised over $8m in support of the Arava Institute and Hazon.
 This funding has helped to bring more students to the Arava Institute and to bring Hazon’s vision of creating a healthier and more sustainable world to more people.

 Just as you’ve signed up for a bike ride that may represent a real physical challenge, fundraising is a skill that can be learned.
 The pages in this section are designed to help you craft a fundraising plan that will help you reach – and surpass – your fundraising goal.
 Feel free to contact us at any point for assistance.